 Graz — Christmas Markets in Styria

 Graz is generally far less touristy than the other main cities of Austria and the Christmas markets in the capital of Steiermark similarly have a welcoming, less commercial feel.
-Local arts and crafts, for which Styria is famous, are sold at many of the markets and dedicated stalls.
+Local arts and crafts, for which Styria is famous, are sold at many of the markets and at dedicated stalls.

 Linz – Christmas Markets in Oberösterreich

-Linz has much to offer visitors but being located on the Danube River in between Salzburg and Vienna is often overlooked by tourists visiting Austria.
-The two main Christmas markets in Linz are the Christkindlmarkt centered on the large oblong Linzer Hauptplatz (Main Square) and the Weihnachtsmarkt in the Volksgarten (People’s Park).
+Linz has much to offer visitors but being located on the Danube River in between Salzburg and Vienna it is often overlooked by tourists visiting Austria.
+The two main best Christmas markets in Linz are the Christkindlmarkt centered on the large oblong Linzer Hauptplatz (Main Square) and the Weihnachtsmarkt in the Volksgarten (People’s Park).

-In 2023, both markets in Linz will be open from 18 November to noon on 24 December 2023.
+In 2024, both main markets in Linz will be open from 23 November to 23 December 2024.

 Austrian Christmas markets usually run the full Advent period and sometimes even continue a few days after Christmas (and occasionally up to January 6).
 In stark contrast to German Christmas markets, Austrian Christmas markets often function on December 24 and even Christmas Day itself.
 However, expect markets to close early on Christmas Eve and to have shorter hours on Christmas Day too.